MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

   - mission-critical
 ---

-# Design methodology for mission-critical workloads
+# Design methodology for mission-critical workloads on Azure

 Building a mission-critical application on any cloud platform requires significant technical expertise and engineering investment, particularly since there's significant complexity associated with: